-Ten phrases to take on Safari in Tanzania July 13th, 2010 • by Matt Holmes Whether it’s during a Tanzania safari or just on general travel to Tanzania, every traveler should have mastered some of the local language before they arrive.
-There are always certain phrases that will prove invaluable when traveling.
-That said, it’s not always easy, but it can be just plain rude to leave without learning the… Read More »
+Ten phrases to take on Safari in Tanzania July 13th, 2010 • by Matt Holmes When on a Tanzania safari, every adventurer should have mastered some of the local language before they arrive.
+There are always certain phrases that will prove invaluable when traveling in Tanzania.
+That said, it’s not always easy, but it can be just plain rude to leave without learning the simplest of greetings.
+In most countries,… Read More »

 Costa Rica Adventure Travel - Tales from the Trail June 10th, 2010 • by Deborah Tobey Deborah Tobey, on the research trail in Costa Rica It took me a while to get to Rafiki, not because of the long dirt road that led to the property, but because I couldn’t take enough photos along the way.
 The grand Savegre River flows right next to the road which is surrounded by lush… Read More »

-Tanzania Safari Charity Event May 20th, 2010 • by Karen Cleary Boundless Journeys is organizing our annual Charity Event Trip, and we’d like to invite you join us December 20-29, 2010 for a Tanzania safari to benefit the Foundation for African Medicine and Education (FAME; www.fameafrica.org).
-Simply by joining this unique adventure, you will make a difference in the lives of the people you will meet.… Read More »
+Tanzania Safari Charity Event May 20th, 2010 • by Karen Cleary Boundless Journeys is organizing our annual Charity Event Trip, and we’d like to invite you join us December 20-29, 2010 for a Tanzania safari to benefit the Foundation for African Medicine and Education.
+Simply by joining this unique Tanzania safari, you will make a difference in the lives of the people you will meet.
+A… Read More »

 Botswana: A History of Sustainability April 13th, 2010 • by Matt Holmes Botswana has achieved what some western countries dream of: it has turned its economy around and exited recession.
 In announcing the positive results, the country’s Central Statistics Office confirmed what independent travelers have known for some time; Botswana’s potential is derived from its inherited natural magnificence, as well as from broader economic ambitions.
 Landlocked and… Read More »